-- Speaker (a workaround to use external headphone, or HDMI at an external monitor, or fix with this:
+- Speakers (workaround: use external headphones or HDMI on an external monitor, or fix with this driver)

-- Trackpad (a workaround to use an external mouse, or install the driver here:
+- Trackpad (workaround: use an external mouse or install the driver here)

-- Bluetooth (it can be fixed by installing driver:
+- Camera (can be fixed by installing this driver)

 $ gsettings set org.gnome.desktop.interface show-battery-percentage true